 This is a perfect illustration of how app ribbons can leverage relationships between other apps, which helps streamline your Method experience and give you more control over the information you’re expressing in individual apps.

 To illustrate how app ribbons work, we will go through the example displayed above.

 How App Ribbons Work

 In order for App Ribbons to function, a relationship must exist between the two base tables of the app.

-In the above pets example, there needs to be a relationship between the Contacts table and the Pets table in order for pets to appear in the Contact's app ribbon.
+In the above Rewards example, there needs to be a relationship between the Contacts table and the Rewards table in order for rewards to appear in the Contact's app ribbon.

 To learn more about dropdowns and how they create relationships between tables, see Field Types.